YottaDB/YDBDoc/ProgGuide/langfeat.rst

 The output will be the same as the ZWRITE output.

-For more details about the behavior of these functions with YottaDB Null Collation, please consult the `M Programmer’s Guide <https://docs.yottadb.com/ProgrammersGuide/index.html>`_.
+For more details about the behavior of these functions with historical null collation, please consult the `M Programmer’s Guide <./index.html>`_.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 MUPIP Binary Extract and Load